A list of new K-dramas to add to your watch list this January and February 2022

 5 /5

 This upcoming South Korean television series depicts the lives of five characters across a period of time from years 1998 to 2021.
-After its premiere two days before Valentine’s, new episodes will air every Saturday and Sunday.
+After its premiere two days before Valentine’s Day, new episodes will air every Saturday and Sunday.